gettek/terraform-azurerm-policy-as-code/README.md

 The `def_assignment` and `set_assignment` modules will automatically create [remediation tasks](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/policy_remediation) for policies with effects of `DeployIfNotExists` and `Modify`.
 The task name is suffixed with a timestamp to ensure a new task gets created on each `terraform apply`.
 This can be prevented with `-var "skip_remediation=true"`.

-> :bulb: **Note:** To fully automate remediation tasks without manual intervention via the portal, it may be necessary in some instances to create custom role definitions.
-This is a disadvantage by design as identified [in this GitHub issue](https://github.com/Azure/azure-powershell/issues/10196).
-However a Custom or [Built-In](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) Role definition reference can be assigned to the managed identity created by the policy assignment [as seen here](examples/assignments_org.tf#L60).
+> :bulb: **Note:** The required [Role Definitions](https://docs.microsoft.com/en-us/azure/governance/policy/how-to/remediate-resources#configure-policy-definition) for the System Assigned Identity will be scoped at the policy assignment by default, you can override these [as seen here](examples/assignments_org.tf#L101-L104) or specify a blank array to omit creation: `role_definition_ids = []`.

 ## Creating Custom Versions of Built-In Policies

 It is possible to reference the json of a built-in definition using the [Terraform data source](https://www.terraform.io/docs/providers/azurerm/d/policy_definition.html), this will improve the amount of copy/past but potentially impose a risk if Microsoft release a breaking change.
-This is how one could modify the effect of a policy without having a its rules copied into a separate JSON file.
+This is how one could modify the effect of a built-in definition without storing in a local library.

 ```hcl
 data azurerm_policy_definition allowed_resource_types {